-- 5. Lux A unit of measure of the intensity from light of a candle illuminating a one-meter square surface, one meter from the candle.
+- to distribute the light, position and protect the lamps, to connect the lamps to the power supply. - 5.
+Lux - A unit of measure of the intensity from light of a candle illuminating a one-meter square surface, one meter from the candle.
 One foot-candle equals approximately 10 Lux. - 6.
 Opaque Impervious to the passage of light. - 7.
 Partially Shielded (Partial Cut-Off) A fixture that allows light rays to be emitted up and down and shielded with an opaque material in such a manner to prevent the bulb from being seen. - 8.
-Safety Lighting Low-level lighting used to illuminate vehicular and pedestrian circulation. - 9.
-Security Lighting Lighting that is fully shielded that is intended to provide bright illumination during emergency situations only. - 10.
-Spill Light The amount of light that illuminates beyond the range or primary area that the fixture is intended to light. - 11.
-Translucent A material through which light can pass but the light source cannot be seen. - 12.
-Trespass Lighting Spill light that encroaches onto neighboring properties. - 13.
+Safety Lighting Low-level lighting used to illuminate vehicular and pedestrian circulation. - Security Lighting Lighting that is fully shielded that is intended to provide bright illumination during emergency situations only. - Spill Light The amount of light that illuminates beyond the range or primary area that the fixture is intended to light. - 11.
+Translucent A material through which light can pass but the light source cannot be seen. - Trespass Lighting Spill light that encroaches onto neighboring properties. - 13.
 Visual Enjoyment Lighting Lighting intended to illuminate outdoor living areas.